anandu06dev/ng4StarterKit/README.md

 **» Bounded Context**<br/>

 The bounded context pattern in Domain-Driven Design defines areas in a domain model and decomposes a domain within a domain.
-In an service-based environment a bounded context marks the boundaries of services.
+In a service-based environment a bounded context marks the boundaries of services.
 Similar to feature modules in Angular we structure code into domain contexts.
 Feature modules are reusable units and comply with the **micro frontend** pattern.
 In Domain-Driven
 Design these blocks are considered areas of a domain model.
 Mapping bounded contexts to feature modules allows us to structure modules in a domain driven context.
 The following image shows the interaction between bounded contexts and feature modules: